atharv3434/Last-Minute-Concept-Reviser/README.md

 # Last-Minute-Concept-Reviser

-📚 Concept Reviser: Last-Minute Topic Review App (Console-based) A console application that helps students revise key concepts in various subjects by showing them quick definitions, formulas, and flashcards right before exams or interviews.
+📚 Concept Reviser: Last-Minute Topic Review App
+A console application that helps students revise key concepts in various subjects by showing them quick definitions, formulas, and flashcards right before exams or interviews.

 💡 Why this project?